milesdwilliams15/Monte-Carlo-Simulations/README.md

 Iterating this procedure allows us to arrive at a some sort of a sense of the uncertainty of the distribution of a sample or the uncertainty regarding the strength of a relationship between any two given variables.

 ## Bootstrapping Dyadic US Aid Commitments to 123 Aid Recipients from 1993 to 2010
-If you download the "US_Immigration" dataset included in this repository, you should be able to copy and past the below code and get the density plot shown below.
+If you download the "US_Immigration" dataset included in the repository for this project on GitHub, you should be able to copy and past the below code and get the density plot shown below.

     windows() # or quartz() if you're using Mac
           # this will let us see the simulations plotted in real time.